orbeon/orbeon-forms-doc/form-builder/publishing.md

 <img alt="Creating a new version" src="images/publish-initial-no-versioning.png" width="502">

+[SINCE Orbeon Forms 2017.2] You can decide whether the published form is available to end users.
+You can later change the availability of the published form either in Form Builder by re-publishing it, or from the [Form Runner runner home page](../form-runner/feature/home-page.md#controlling-form-definitions-availability).

 If you decide to go ahead with publishing, simply use the Publish button.

 ## Versioning